Sjakiesurfer1984/List-Files-in-Excel/README.md

-A simple Python script that allows the user to select files via a Tkinter GUI, and have the files + their extensions listed and saved in an Excel spreadsheet.
+A simple Python script that allows the user to select files via a Tkinter GUI, and have the files + their extensions listed and saved in an Excel spreadsheet with a filename and location of their choice.

 Simply pull or clone the repo and run in your local IDE.